svwolfpack/TaggedAttributedString/README.md

 #TaggedAttributedString

-###A category on NSString for making quick attributed strings.
+###A category on NSString for quickly generated attributed strings from HTML-style tags.

 ####Basics: